This post may contain affiliate links at no extra cost to you. Thank you for your support! See the full disclosure.

 Since this is a party for families, some other activities are really nice to have.
 One brother may take an hour to make his house while the other is done in 2 seconds (just dump sprinkles on it, right?).
 Play a Christmas movie in the other room, put up a pin the red nose on the reindeer game (click on the picture to print yours), even Twister would be lots of fun.
 Open ended games that can be fun with a little or a lot of people are great.
 Try lining the floor of another room with bubble wrap- it's a lot of fun and easy to set up over and over.
 This gingerbread template below is a great play dough mat or use the paper Gingerbread house with some glue sticks instead for those with lots of food allergies.
 Have a Santa Letter Writing Table then drop them all off at Santa's Mailbox inside Macy's.
 Macy's will donate $1 to Make-A-Wish for each letter mailed there so get the adults to write one too.
 Here's an easy Santa letter template to put out on the table.

 Remember the Adults

 Have some adult friendly snacks and sitting areas.
 Encourage the adults to help their children make the houses.
 Some adults really get into "helping" their child decorate his house so have some extra cardboard pieces for them too.
 Have an ugly sweater contest for the adults with prizes every hour.
-You can set the example with this gingerbread sweater and these design your own ugly gingerbread socks are the perfect prize!
+You can set the example with this gingerbread sweater and these Ugly Sweater pins make great, simple gifts.